KLVN/MediasiteDownloader/README.md

 Works best with Google Chrome.

 ## Usage
+0. (Mobile devices are not supported)
+1. Drag this button onto your browsers Bookmarks Bar
-1. Open a Mediasite lecture
+2. Open a Mediasite lecture
-2. Click on Bookmarklet
+3. Click on Bookmarklet
-3. (If not already happened, you will be redirected to the same lecture with HTML5 enabled.
-Then click again on Bookmarklet)
+4. A dialog will pop up: Copy the title of the lecture, right-click on the link, "Save as..." and paste in the copied title to rename the file
-4. Download starts
+5. Download begins

 ## Known issues
 * Firefox: Video is opening in browser instead of downloading it.